ipfs/devgrants/open-grants/ipfs-rust/README.md

 1. There is a working Rust implementation of the command’s functionality
     1. Code is “linted” i.e. code formatting via rustfmt and language idioms via clippy
 2. There is an HTTP binding for said command exposed via the IPFS daemon
-3. There is a CLI command that utilizes either the Rust APIs or the HTTP APIs
+3. (Optional) There is a CLI command that utilizes either the Rust APIs or the HTTP APIs
 4. There are functional and/or unit tests written, and they are passing
 5. There is suitable documentation.
 In our case, this means:
     1. Each command has a usage example and API specification